 > June Tabor > Songs > I Love My Love

-June Tabor sang I Love My Love on her 2007 Topic CD Apples.
-She commented in her sleeve notes:
+June Tabor sang I Love My Love in 2007 on her Topic CD Apples.
+She noted:

 Collected by Cecil Sharp and Maud Karpeles from Mrs Ellen Webb of Cane River, Burnsville, North Carolina on 21 September 1918.
 Sharp had written in 1917 “my sole purpose in visiting this country was to collect the traditional songs and ballads which… were still being sung there.
 I naturally expected to find conditions very similar to those which I had encountered in England when engaged on the same quest.
 But of this I was soon to be agreeably disillusioned.
 Instead… of having to confine my attention to the aged as in England… I discovered I could get what I wanted from pretty nearly everyone I met, young and old.
 In fact, I found myself for the first time in my life in a community in which singing was as common and almost as universal a practice as speaking.”